Shoulder Surgery Brace

 Shoulder Surgery Brace Details

-No brace is comfortable and there is always a compromise between support and comfort, however, this brace was much better than the first one – the UltraSling III.
+No brace is comfortable and there is always a compromise between support and comfort, however, this brace was much better than the standard.
 So, I still had the old brace and would do customization combining the removable parts, but that’s just me.
 It was nice to have an alternate for washing.

 Measuring/Sizing:

-You measure from the crease of the elbow to the base of the index finger.
+You measure from the crease of the elbow to the knuckles.
 I initially measured and ordered a large.
 However, after testing it, I had to order a medium, which fit better.
 So, you have to consider your body type as well; muscular, more body mass….
 For the average person, if you measure closer to the smaller range of the size, consider the smaller.

 That’s why it’s important to do this in advance.
 The shoulder surgery brace is the best in my opinion and great to avoid neck pain after surgery.
 Please plan ahead.
 I also got a recliner to sleep in for the 6 weeks of using the brace.
 If you do this, and I do recommend it, Be aware of the side of the handle – you will be one handed for a while.